Prose2Poem: The Blessing of Transformers in Translating Prose to Persian Poetry: Experiments Results

 \section{Experiments \& Results}

 Our curated parallel corpus contains 5,191 pairs of prose and poems.
-First we leave 1,720 pairs for evaluating and increased the remaining up to 28,820 pairs using \textit{Word Substitution} techniques on our textual data for training purposes using our pretrained MLMs.
-The Monolingual pretraining phase of MLMs was carried out for 5 epochs using 321,581 extracted couplets from the Ganjoor Dataset\footnote{www.ganjoor.net} (train=289,422 test=32,159).
-To augment keywords in the heuristic, we collected a list of synonyms and antonyms for each word in our vocabulary.
-Lastly, we gathered a dataset of 1,319 couplets (augmented up to 2,567), tagged by their Semantic Affinity, to be thematically classified as either Divine (\textit{Elahi}), Ethical (\textit{Akhlaghi}), Amorous (\textit{Asheghaneh}), or Philosophical (\textit{Erfani}).
+First, we left 1,720 pairs for evaluation and augmented the remaining (train set) up to 28,820 pairs using the \textit{Word Substitution} technique to train encoder-decoder (stage 1) models for 13 epochs and with an embedding dimension of 256.
+The Monolingual pretraining phase of MLMs (stage 3) was carried out using 321,581 extracted couplets from the Ganjoor Dataset\footnote{www.ganjoor.net} (train=289,422 test=32,159).
+We pretrained BERT, DistilBERT \cite{DistilBERT}, ALBERT \cite{ALBERT}, and RoBERTa \cite{RoBERTa} for 5 epochs using experimentally determined values of 0.40 and 0.15 masked token ratios in couplet-level (c) and hemistich-level (h) MLMs.
+To augment keywords in the heuristic (stage 2), we collected a dataset of synonyms and antonyms for each word in the vocabulary, totaling 4,756 words with an average synonym and antonym count of 7.12 and 2.34, respectively.

-To evaluate our experimental approaches, we use both automatic and human evaluation metrics.
-BLEU \cite{articlePap} and ROUGE \cite{lin-2004-rouge} are among the most publicly utilized metrics to evaluate Generative tasks.
-Whereas, in terms of Human Evaluation, the two groups of poetry professionals and non-professionals assessed 600 and 100 random samples of the poems to depict certain characteristics.
-Additionally, since most approaches leverage Language Models, we use Perplexity (PL) to measure how well they predict their test sets.
-Lastly, we use an additional metric to classify the Semantic Affinity of generated and ground-truth poems to generally score the translation quality by measuring how thematically similar they are.
+We used both automatic and human evaluation metrics to evaluate our experimental approaches.
+BLEU \cite{articlePap} and ROUGE \cite{lin-2004-rouge} are among the most conventional metrics in evaluating text generation tasks.
+As part of human evaluation, two groups of 600 and 100 random poems were assessed by both poetry professionals and non-professionals, respectively.
+Moreover, we used Perplexity (PL) to measure the generalization performance of language models.
+We also used another metric to measure the semantic affinity between generated and ground-truth poems through thematically classifying them.
+To do so, we gathered a dataset of 1,319 couplets (augmented up to 2,567) and thematically labelled them as Divine (\textit{Elahi}), Ethical (\textit{Akhlaghi}), Amorous (\textit{Asheghaneh}), or Philosophical (\textit{Erfani}).
+Generally, this metric depicts what percentage of translated and ground-truth poems describe the same concept, enabling a high-level understanding of how semantically similar the two are.